Bridport - Dorset

 A 'Burh' fortification was set up to protect Bridport from Danish invasion.

-1150 The Keeper of Bridport Castle was taken prisoner by the future King of England, Henry II.
+1150 The Keeper of Bridport Castle, now loyal to King Stephen, was taken prisoner by the future King of England, Henry II.

 1189 The Pipe Roll, during the reign of King Richard, referred to Bridport as having Borough status.